 “Yet you went out with a doctor,” she throws out.

 “That doesn’t count.
 He hadn’t been a doctor long.
 Plus, he wore flip-flops and surfed.”

 “– and you really liked him.”

 “I did.”
 But not because of his medical degree.
 She’ll never accept I went out with him in spite of the doctor part.

 “Let me call Genevieve for you,” she says in between pants.
 “Neurosurgeon trumps podiatrist.”

 “He wasn’t a podiatrist!”

 “The neurosurgeon is tall and forty,” she pauses, “but balding.”
 We stand in the middle of the hill, catching our breath; debating isn’t easy when climbing an unforgiving incline.

 “Doesn’t matter on a handsome face,” I say.
-Subjecting men to the same scrutiny regarding appearance as they do to women only makes me feel mildly guilty.
+Subjecting men to scrutiny regarding appearance, same as they do to women, only makes me feel mildly guilty.

 “I’m setting it up.”
 We start up the hill again.